-Foundations are factors that prime the environment or lay the groundwork for sustained prioritization or sustained action.
+Foundations are factors that prime the environment, or lay the groundwork for sustained prioritisation or sustained action.

+Recognitio n of his storic al inequit ies a nd the

-Recognition of historical inequities and the collective desire for equality and social justice.
+collective desire for equality and social

+justice.

-Long-running commitment by community-level advocacy groups.
+Long-running commitment community-level advocacy groups.